input-output-hk/peras-design/docs/reports/tech-report-1.md

 ---

 # Executive summary

-The goal of this document is to provide a detailed analysis of the Peras protocol from an engineering point of view, based upon the work done by the _Innovation team_ since January 2024.
+The goal of this document is to provide a detailed analysis of the Peras protocol from an engineering point of view, based upon the work done by the _Innovation team_ between January and April 2024.

 # Contents